-- 4.1 The Local Government Act 2003 does not prescribe approved sources of finance, only that borrowing may not, without the consent of HM Treasury, be in other than Sterling. - 4.2 The main options available for the borrowing strategy for 2018/19 are PWLB loans, market loans and the Municipal Bond Agency.
+- The Local Government Act 2003 does not prescribe approved sources of finance, 4.1 only that borrowing may not, without the consent of HM Treasury, be in other than Sterling. - 4.2 The main options available for the borrowing strategy for 2018/19 are PWLB loans, market loans and the Municipal Bond Agency.
 The interest rate applicable to either PWLB or markets loans can be fixed or variable. - 4.3 Variable rate short term borrowing is expected to be cheaper than long term fixed borrowing and therefore may be considered throughout the financial year.
 Due to the expectation that interest rates will rise, the risk of the potential increase in interest rates will be balanced against any potential short-term savings. - 4.4 There are different types of market loans available, including forward starting, at variable and fixed interest rates.
-The sector and sector and the sec rates below the current or future PWLB forecast rates to make them an attractive option.
+The area of a state of the area of the area rates below the current or future PWLB forecast rates to make them an attractive option.
 The forward starting loans will be considered as a means of mitigating future interest rate movements, i.e. where the Council can agree an interest rate ahead of when it would actually be required to draw down the funds.
 This also avoids the 'cost of carry' - the difference between borrowing costs and investment returns.